 - Technique: Use OpenVAS (

-) to scan for vulnerabilities. - Example: A legacy server on 10.1.1.5 had SSHv1—found via
+openvas-start) to scan for vulnerabilities. - Example: A legacy server on 10.1.1.5 had SSHv1—found via

-nmap -sV
+nmap -sV.

 10. Train Employees on Security Awareness